NMagpie/Distributed-System-Instagram-Clone/README.md

 Microservice system designed as Instagram Clone.
 The primary interaction with client happens through the Gateway API, which has several REST API endpoints, communication between services is implemented using gRPC.

-The system does now have security at all, during the developement there was scope to study about `Distibutes Sytems` and their common techniques and traits.
+The system does now have security at all, during the developement there was scope to study about `Distibuted Sytems` and their common techniques and traits.

-All the diagrams are located in folder `docs`.
+All the diagrams are located in `docs` folder.

 # Main Components